Lovkush-A/squash_elo/blog.md

 And that's it!

+By construction, ELO gaurantees to fix problem 1 because the ratings are completely based on who you beat, rather than which round of a tournament you reach.

+However, the second problem is not guaranteed to be fixed by ELO, and will require empirical verification.
+This leads on to the metrics used to evaluate ELO.

+## Metrics
+We evaluate ELO by computing the following 'calibration metric' for various values of `p`:

+* In all the matches in which the ELO rating system predicts that the higher-rated player has probability `p` of winning, what is the true rate at which the higher-rated player actually wins.

+For example, if the ELO rating system believes that the higher rated player has 70% odds of winning, then we should observe the higher rated player winning approximately 70% of the time.

+These calibration metrics provide a measure of how well (or not) a rating system can fix problem 2.

-## The data
+## Data Exploration
 The raw data I used contains the male match history from the past few decades.
-It includes players' names, their seed for the tournmanet, who won the match, the scores of the games in the match (usually) and some other minor details.
+It includes players' names, their seed for the tournament, who won the match, the scores of the games in the match (usually) and some other minor details.

 Here are a few entries from the dataframe to illustrate: